pnpm/pnpm/.changeset/large-steaks-rhyme.md

 "@pnpm/plugin-commands-publishing": patch
 ---

-add custom filename support to the pack command
+Add support for specifying a custom output path in the pack command